Data and Representation for Turkish Natural Language Inference: Experiments

 \paragraph{Pretraining}

-We wanted to conduct a wide range of experiments on a limited budget.
-Thus, we opted to use one-tenth ($\approx$3GB) of the Turkish corpus used by BERTurk \citep{berturk} to pretrain all the BERT models.
-We split the dataset into 30 equal shards for parallel processing, where each shard comprises 1M sentences.
-We analyzed each token morphologically using Zemberek and Turkish Morphology and trained a BERT model using the stems of the tokens only.
+To conduct a wide range of experiments on a limited budget, we opted to use one-tenth ($\approx$4GB, 500M tokens) of the Turkish corpus used by BERTurk \citep{schweter2020berturk} to pretrain BERT models.
+We analyzed each token morphologically using Zemberek, BOUN, and Turkish Morphology and trained a BERT model using the stems of the tokens only.
 For the model that does not utilize morphological information, we used tokens as they are.
 We used the \texttt{BertWordPieceTokenizer} class of HuggingFace Tokenizers\footnote{\url{https://github.com/huggingface/tokenizers}} with the same set of parameters for each model.

-We trained each model on a single Tesla V100 GPU of NVIDIA DGX-1 system, allocating 128GB memory for 1 day.
+We trained each model on a single Tesla V100 GPU of an NVIDIA DGX-1 system, allocating 128GB memory for 1 day.
+We split the dataset into 30 equal shards for parallel processing, where each shard comprises 1M sentences, and shuffled the shards prior to training to reduce the adverse effects of variance across the sentence styles in the different shards \cite{Goodfellow-et-al-2016}.
 We used an effective batch size of 128 with gradient accumulation to address memory limitations.
-We shuffled all shards prior to training to reduce the adverse effects of variance across the sentence styles in the different shards \cite{Goodfellow-et-al-2016}.

-\paragraph{Finetuning} We fine-tuned each model on \TurkishNLI\ with the same setting as in \secref{sec:case-study-i}, with the exception that we trained for only 1 epoch.
-We measured the accuracy on the evaluation sets with an interval of 1000 training steps to observe the effect of morphological parsing as the dataset grew. \Figref{fig:test_acc} reports the accuracy of all models with respect to fine-tuning steps on \TurkishNLI\ evaluation sets, and \tabref{tab:case_study_ii_results} shows final accuracy numbers.
+\paragraph{Fine-tuning} We fine-tuned each model on \TurkishNLI\ with the same setting as in \secref{sec:case-study-i}, with the exception that we trained for only 1 epoch.
+We measured the accuracy on the evaluation sets with an interval of 1,000 training steps to observe the effect of morphological parsing as the dataset grew. \Figref{fig:test_acc} reports the accuracy of all models with respect to fine-tuning steps on \TurkishNLI\ development sets, and \tabref{tab:case_study_ii_results} shows the final accuracies.